ellenupark/acnh_villager/README.md

 ## Usage

 Navigate to the root directory.
-Execute the bin file `./bin/acnh_villager`.
+Then, execute the bin file `./bin/acnh_villager`.
 A list of villagers will be displayed.
-There is also the option to search for a specific villager.

 <img src="./images/main.png" width="600">

 Select a villager by number to view detailed information.